Frequently Asked Questions

 If I accept a part-time (.5) job, do I receive benefits?

-- Part-time (.5) teacher positions earn benefits and this information will be reviewed at the New Employee Orientation meeting if you are hired.
+- Part-time (.5) teacher positions earn benefits and this information will be reviewed during the Online New Employee Orientation if you are hired.
 No other part-time (.5) jobs earn benefits.

 Are substitutes, tutors, or other temporary positions offered benefits?